 What is the mission Christ has for us here at Central?
 What and who is He calling us to be, sending us in the assurance that we will be able to accomplish mighty deeds in His name?
-We know part of it, and we are living some of it out already in several ministries - the Community Ministries, including the breakfast this morning, the Sandwich Ministry on Wednesdays, the International Student Ministries, the Hospital Visitation Ministry, the Hummingbird Ministries, the Families in Recovery Ministry, the Music Ministry, and more.
+We know part of it and we are living some of it out already in several ministries - the Community Ministries, including the breakfast this morning, the Sandwich Ministry on Wednesdays, the International Student Ministries, the Music Ministry and more.
 And I expect there will be more.
-As you, the people at Central who believe in and pray in Christ's name hear who you are being called to be, as you hear what mission Christ has for you I encourage you to let us know, let me know, and we will try to affirm and encourage and help you in your ministry.
+As you, the people at Central who believe in and pray in Christ's name hear who you are being called to be, as you hear what mission Christ has for you I encourage you to let us know, let me know and we will try to affirm and encourage and help you in your ministry.
 Will it be a ministry in some area we already know, for example in a Hospitality Ministry serving coffee after worship?
 Maybe.
 Will it be something totally new that nobody's tried before?
 Perhaps.
 Only God knows, but isn't that exciting to contemplate?